FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 The Confucian moral framework consists of both naturalist and social elements.
 The [[Mandate of Heaven|mandate of heaven]] (*tien-ming*) represents the naturalist aspects of the framework, while the roles existing in a different relationships represents its social aspects.
 Consequently, a junzi pertains to a person who conforms to the mandate of heaven by accomplishing their roles in their various relationships.

 As opposed to the prior understanding of the term “mandate of heaven”, Confucius only described heaven (or *tien*) as a place that preserves the universe’s moral order, and guides humans to moral excellence.
-This concept presupposes that heaven represents the *natural moral order*; hence, it entails that moral order is a natural part of the world—not a human-constructed idea.
+This concept presupposes that heaven represents the *natural moral order*; hence, it entails that moral order is a natural part of the world—not social-constructs.

 Confucius—despite not describing the nature of heaven—contends that we can learn the ways of heaven, especially by studying history (e.g., how and why empires rose and fell).
 For this reason, junzis’ were required to study the Confucian classics.